Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations

 where $P^{\vec{u}}_0$ and $P^p_0$ correspond to velocity and pressure field interpolation operators.
-For the $K_0$ and $K_1$ system discretized with \ptwopone{} and \isoptwopone{} elements, respectively, the pressure and velocity unknowns are co-located; therefore, it is plausible to use injection operators, $P^{\vec{u}}_0=I$ and $P^{p}_0=I$, as in~\cite{voronin2021low}.
-Formally, element projection (described at the end of this paragraph) is a natural way to define a restriction operator that maps between two different spaces.
+For the $K_0$ and $K_1$ system discretized with \ptwopone{} and \isoptwopone{} elements, respectively, the pressure and velocity unknowns are co-located; therefore, it is plausible to use injection, $P^{\vec{u}}_0=I$ and $P^{p}_0=I$, as in~\cite{voronin2021low}.
+Formally, it is natural to define restriction using element projection (described shortly) to map between two different spaces.
 However, given the co-located nature of the degrees of freedom, it is convenient to simply use injection to define restriction for \ptwopone{} and \isoptwopone{} discretizations, and so $R_0 = P_0^T$.
 For the \ptwoponedisc{} operator, $K_0$, it is still convenient to use injection for the velocity degrees of freedom, as the \vecisoptwo{} velocity degrees of freedom in $K_1$ are again co-located with those of $K_0$, again leading to $P^{\vec{u}}_0=R^{\vec{u}}_0=I$.
-For the pressure degrees of freedom, however, more complicated mappings are needed, as $K_0$ uses discontinuous piecewise-linear basis functions, while $K_1$ uses continuous piecewise-linear basis functions on the same mesh.
-Thus, there are approximately six times as many DoFs in the \ponedisc{} pressure field as in the \pone{} pressure in 2D (since there are approximately twice as many elements on a (regular) triangular mesh as nodes, and three pressure DoFs per element for the \ponedisc{} discretization compared to one per node for \pone{}).
-Since $\pone{}\subset\ponedisc{}$, interpolation, $P^p_0$, is naturally given by finite-element interpolation, determining the coefficients in the \ponedisc{} basis that correspond to a given function in \pone{}.
-In the case when the discontinuous pressure degrees of freedom are co-located at the mesh nodes (with one DoF for each adjacent element), this mapping is simply the duplication of the continuous pressure value at the node to each discontinuous DoF associated with the node, and its discrete structure is easy to infer from the mesh and associated operators.
+For pressure degrees of freedom, however, more complicated mappings are needed, as $K_0$ uses discontinuous piecewise-linear basis functions, while $K_1$ uses continuous piecewise-linear basis functions on the same mesh.
+In 2D, there are approximately twice as many elements in a regular triangular mesh as there are nodes, and three pressure DoFs per element for the \ponedisc{} discretization versus one per node for \pone{}.
+Thus, there are approximately six times as many DoFs in the \ponedisc{} pressure field than in the \pone{} pressure field.
+Since $\pone{}\subset\ponedisc{}$, $P^p_0$ is naturally given by finite-element interpolation, determining the coefficients in the \ponedisc{} basis that correspond to a given function in \pone{}.
+In the case when discontinuous pressure degrees of freedom are co-located at mesh nodes (with one DoF for each adjacent element), this mapping is simply the duplication of a continuous pressure value at the node to each discontinuous DoF associated with the node, and its discrete structure is easy to infer from the mesh and associated operators.